 B. How specifically have you decided to use these findings to improve teaching and learning in your program?
 For example, perhaps you've initiated one or more of the following:

 Changes to the Curriculum or Pedagogies

 - Canvas Course program templates

+- Coordinate with industry Core Competencies

 - Coordinated teaching of subjects

 - Improvements in technology

 - Prerequisites

 Changes to the Assessment Plan